Rediscovering Newfoundland and the East Coast Trail

 540 kilometers of Coastline

-The East Coast Trail is an epic route for world class hiking, spanning 540 kilometers along the Avalon Peninsula and taking hikers to the far reaches of eastern Canada.
+The East Coast Trail is an epic route for world-class hiking, with the potential to span 540 kilometers along the Avalon Peninsula and taking hikers to the far reaches of eastern Canada.
 It meanders around mountains, cliffs, fjords and through towns, allowing both wildlife and cultural contact along the way.
+It’s been a work in progress for many years.

 Moose, coyotes, humpback whales and more; there’s even opportunity to check out a natural geyser dubbed “The Spout” spewing water into the sky.